tisimst/mcerp/README.rst

 Since all of the variables in ``mcerp`` are statistical distributions, they are created using the ``scipy.stats`` distributions.
 There are also some convenience constructors that should make defining a distribution easier, though it's not necessary to use them.
-See the `source code`_ for info that describes how to construct many of the most common statistical continuous and discrete distributions using the ``scipy.stats`` distributions.
+See the `source code`_ of the ``UncertainVariable`` class for info that describes how to construct many of the most common statistical continuous and discrete distributions using the ``scipy.stats`` distributions.

 Though its not entirely discouraged to use the ``scipy.stats`` distributions directly, here are the **equivalent constructors** that I've found to be